-Welch has reinvigorated this word and placed in front of management.
-He said "It is a leader's obligation to tell their staff how they are doing and how they can improve performance in a candid way".
-As Welch points out candor allows more people to participate in the conversation, generates speed, cuts costs and encourages underperformers to reflect on their achievements and move forward or move on.
+Candor.
+Welch has reinvigorated this word and placed it in front of management.
+He said, "It is a leader's obligation to tell their staff in a candid way how they are doing and how they can improve performance."
+As Welch points out, candor allows more people to participate in the conversation, generates speed, cuts costs, and encourages underperformers to reflect on their achievements and move forward or move on.

 Jack Welch's 20/70/10 "differentiation" rule.
 Tied to candor is Welch's 20/70/10 "differentiation" rule.
-The top 20% of performers should be promoted into jobs which are a good fit for their strengths, assist the next 70% to better meet their potential, and make it clear to the bottom 10% that their future lies elsewhere.
-Good communication will see these staff moving on to better pastures for themselves, failing that these staff must be fired.
+The top 20% of performers should be promoted into jobs that are a good fit for their strengths, assist the next 70% to meet their potential better and make it clear to the bottom 10% that their future lies elsewhere.
+Good communication will see these staff moving on to better-suited pastures for themselves where they have a chance to be a high-performing 20%-er.
+Failing that, these staff must be fired.

-As Welch would say "We made a mistake employing you, and you made a mistake accepting our job offer.
+As Welch would say, "We made a mistake employing you, and you made a mistake accepting our job offer.
 Let's work together to find you a job where your passions lie, where you will go to work with a spring in your step.
-In the meantime, we expect you to put your best foot forward so we can be open and honest to your potential employer without compromising your chances."
+In the meantime, we expect you to put your best foot forward so we can be open and honest to your potential employer.
+Thus, not compromising your chances."

-A cluster of mentors.

-As Welch says "There is no right mentor for you there are many right mentors".
+Have a cluster of mentors.
+As Welch says, "There is no right mentor for you.
+There are many right mentors."
 He sees mentoring more holistically.
 A mentor can come from a staff person many levels below who passes on their knowledge.
 Welch, in his book "Winning" was forever grateful for the young HR advisor who patiently helped him master email.

-Read, read, read
+Read, read, read.

-Great leaders have a thirst for knowledge and are constantly looking at ways to move their learning on; they are constantly reinventing themselves.
 Welch was an avid reader of the financial and management press and journals.
 He makes it very clear that it is a leader's role to be up to date.
-While truly great leaders are probably born, not made, many good qualities can be embedded in one's makeup.

-Raise the profile of HR in your organization
+Raise the profile of HR in your organization.
 Great leaders like Jack Welch have always recognized that the HR team are vital to the organization.
-The head of HR was a member of the senior management team and was involved in all recruiting, promoting, training and disciplining processes.
+The head of HR was a member of the C-suite and was involved in all recruiting, promoting, training, and disciplining processes.
 Leaving HR to a young graduate to write meaningless policy inserts for a 'never read' manual is a sure fire way to run down an organization.

-Make innovation work
+Make innovation work.
 Welch was a champion of innovation.
 He wanted innovation to be part of the culture.
-Workshops were held called "work-out process" where groups discussed better practices.
-At least 75% of all recommendations from the brainstorming sessions had to be given a "Yes or No" by the manager at the close of the workshop and the remaining recommendations had a maximum 30 day gestation period before a decision had to be made.
-This technique forced the decision makers to apply innovation practices which allowed for some failure but ensured much success at the same time.
+Workshops were held called "work-out process," where groups discussed better practices.
+At least 75% of all recommendations from the brainstorming sessions had to be given a "Yes or No" by the manager at the close of the workshop, and the remaining recommendations had a maximum 30-day gestation period before a decision had to be made.
+This technique forced the decision-makers to take more risks with innovative ideas.

-Recognition and celebration
+Recognition and celebration.
 Welch says great leaders celebrate more.
-As he points out "Work is too much a part of life not to recognise moments of achievement".
-You can sense from listening to him that his celebrations would have been fun to attend.
+As he points out, "Work is too much a part of life not to recognize moments of achievement."
 Welch was all about making business fun, as he realized that it is not life or death but a game you want to win.

 Crisis management.

-All exceptional leaders are great in a crisis and Welch is no exception.
+All exceptional leaders are great in a crisis, and Welch is no exception.
 He had a large realism streak in his body.
-He would take the necessary action, face the music and move on.
-Welch handled each crisis on the following assumptions:
+He would take the necessary action, face the music, and move on.
+Welch handled each crisis based on his five stages of crisis.